 We love the personal touch Outdoor Voices gives their welcome email when you place an order.
 They keep it super simple with plain text, but they effectively communicate the brand ethos and what it means to be part of the “Doing Things” community.

-Additionally, the detail of humanizing the message by having it come from the brand’s founder and CEO instead of sending out a generic email makes it seem more personal.
+Additionally, the detail of humanizing the message by having it come from the brand’s founder and CEO instead of sending out a generic email makes it seem more personal than just email automation.

 3. Tip off